suzukiplan/vgsx/README.md

 Each pixel is set in RGB888 format.

 > Note that [hardware scrolling](#0xd20008-0xd20024-hardware-scroll) is not available when in Bitmap mode.

+### 0xD20038-0xD20048: Clear Screen

+You can delete all BGs or specific BGs in bulk.

+> Note that when the value to be cleared in bulk is 0, the process is faster compared to non-zero values.

 ## I/O Map